How to Build a Garden Bed Without Screws: A Simple Guide

 I get it, you’re excited to start building and planting.
 But please, don’t skip the prep work.
 The most common mistake is placing a new garden bed on uneven or unprepared ground.
 A lumpy, bumpy surface will make your bed unstable and can cause the sides to bow or warp over time once it’s filled with heavy soil.
 Taking just 15 minutes to clear away grass, rocks, and debris and create a flat surface will make a huge difference.
 This simple step ensures your raised garden bed sits securely, looks professional, and drains properly for healthier plants.

-Choosing the Wrong Materials
+Picking the Wrong Materials

 The materials you choose will determine how long your garden bed lasts and what you can safely grow in it.
 A major mistake is using pressure-treated lumber for a vegetable or herb garden.
 The chemicals used to treat the wood can leach into the soil and, eventually, into your food.
 Instead, always opt for materials that are naturally rot-resistant and food-safe.
 Cedar is a classic choice, but modern composite boards are an even better option.
 They won't rot, warp, or splinter, and they are completely safe for growing all your favorite edibles.

-Forgetting to Level
+Forgetting to Check for Level

 This goes hand-in-hand with site prep, but it deserves its own spotlight because it’s that important.
 Once you’ve cleared your spot, you must make sure it’s level.
 A garden bed on a slope, even a slight one, will be structurally weak.
 Water will pool on the lower side, potentially waterlogging some plants while leaving others thirsty.
 Use a level to check the ground before you start assembling.
 If you’re building a custom shape with one of our Garden Builder Kits, a level foundation is the key to getting those perfect lines and a sturdy, long-lasting structure.